AxisCommunications/acap-documentation/docs/introduction/what-is-acap.md

 * Product feature plug-ins that add value beyond the Axis product's core functionality.

-* Address customer specific use cases that cannot be solved with the off-the-shelf products.
+* Address customer specific use cases that can't be solved with off-the-shelf products.

 ### Key features